Samuel P. Huntington: Who Are We and immigration

 Huntington's last book, Who Are We?
 The Challenges to America's National Identity, was published in May 2004.
 Its subject is the meaning of American national identity and what he describes as a cultural threat from large-scale immigration by Latinos, which Huntington says could "divide the United States into two peoples, two cultures, and two languages".
 In this book, he called for America to force immigrants to "adopt English" and the US to turn to "Protestant religions" to "save itself against the threats" of Latino and Islamic immigrants.
 In a book review for the academic journal Perspectives on Politics, Gary M. Segura, Dean of the UCLA School of Public Affairs, asserted that the book should not be considered social science because of its divisive views and rhetoric.
 Segura also called Huntington's writing of the book unforgivable on account of Huntington's academic position, saying that the work was a polemic rather than a work of scholarship.

 Other

-Huntington’s work on foreign affairs and Western culture was praised by Roger Scruton for its strong influence on contemporary conservatism.
-Based on his Clash of Civilizations theory, Huntington had adviced conservatives to embrace "robust nationalism", which is based on the core values of conservatism.
-Huntington is also credited with inventing the phrase Davos Man, referring to global elites who "have little need for national loyalty, view national boundaries as obstacles that thankfully are vanishing, and see national governments as residues from the past whose only useful function is to facilitate the elite's global operations".
-The phrase refers to the World Economic Forum in Davos, Switzerland, where leaders of the global economy meet.
+Huntington's work on foreign affairs and Western culture was praised by Roger Scruton for its strong influence on contemporary conservatism.
+Based on his Clash of Civilizations theory, Huntington had advised conservatives to embrace "robust nationalism", which is based on the core values of conservatism.
+Huntington is also credited with inventing the term Davos Man, referring to global elites who "have little need for national loyalty, view national boundaries as obstacles that thankfully are vanishing, and see national governments as residues from the past whose only useful function is to facilitate the elite's global operations".
+The term relates to the World Economic Forum in Davos, Switzerland, where leaders of economic globalization meet.